LAB-SI/RooWifi-Controller/README.md

 # RooWifi-Controller
 An android application to control your RooWifi card.

-You can go to the Wifi : https://github.com/valentinbreiz/RooWifi-Controller/wiki
+You can go to the Wiki here : https://github.com/valentinbreiz/RooWifi-Controller/wiki